 We love the space-saving stackable design of this popsicle mold which helps free up room in your freezer.
 The flat design also makes it easy to fill the silicone molds with fewer drips and spills.

-This set comes with four plastic lids to keep freezer smells and ice crystals out, four reusable plastic sticks, and a recipe booklet with easy recipes, including lactose-free and gluten-free options.
+This set comes with four plastic lids to keep freezer smells and ice crystals out, four reusable plastic sticks, and a recipe booklet with easy recipes.
 The molds and sticks are dishwasher safe but also wash up easily with warm, soapy water.
 One thing to note: there are two sizes available, the large 3.2-ounce molds and small 2.1-ounce molds, so double-check before you place your order.
-The smaller size can be a boon to those looking for portion control, or for families with small kids.
+The smaller size can be a boon to those looking for portion control or for families with small kids.

 Material: Silicone | Popsicle Size: 3.2 fluid ounces | Dishwasher Safe: Yes | Dimensions (LxWxH): 6.5 x 3 x 1 inches